kammitama5/kammitama5.github.io/_posts/2018-2-5-Monday-February-5th.md

   she had a special folder with grades of sandpaper all neatly labelled!

 ## Maintenance Mania
-- Judy taught this, and she had a plethora of way to keep yourself organized and what to look for and within what time-frame.
+- Judy taught this, and she had a plethora of ways to keep yourself organized and what to look for and within what time-frame.
 I heard a story of (in our marina) a couple who failed to maintain their boat and it sank right in the marina.